 India Literacy Project

 India Literacy Project (ILP) is an NGO that is close to my heart.
-The Wow! factor for me was the way they have used Google Earth to teach the so-called boring subject like Social Science.
+The “wow!” factor for me was the way they have used Google Earth to teach the so-called boring subject like Social Science.
 When most of the world is focused on Maths and Science, I was excited by their novel and interactive approach to make Social Science interesting.
-Someday I hope Google makes an offline version of Google Earth even if it is with limited features so that this initiative reaches out students without internet access.
+Someday I hope Google makes an offline version of Google Earth even if it is with limited features so that this initiative can reach students without internet access.

 As you might have guessed by now, I have mostly been a beneficiary of ILP directly or indirectly and haven’t contributed much to ILP.
-Hope to change that soon.
+I hope to change that soon.
 I took up a project once, but could not continue.
-Well, that is for another story; story of projects that didn’t take off.
+Well, that is for another story; the story of projects that didn’t take off.

 Ruthumana